 (Left) Plot showing numbers of students graduating each year from the MSc, and number of refereed and other publications.|

-The programme attracts 40-50 applicants each year, and some 15-25 enroll.
+The programme attracts 40-50 applicants each year, and some 15-25 enroll - in the current year (2017-8), we have a bumper number of 30 students!
 These include 2-8 overseas students each year, and we have welcomed students from Austria, Belgium, Canada, Finland, France, Germany, Greece, Iceland, India, Ireland, Italy, Japan, Latvia, Mexico, Netherlands, Spain, Sweden, the United States, and Venezuela.
 Large numbers of our MSc students go on to study for a PhD on both sides of the Atlantic, and others use the qualification as an entrée to work in museums or other professional posts in education, publishing, the media, and commerce.